Aasgaardian95/Datateknikk_H25/AllMySensors/Adafruit_ENS160_Stock/README.md

 # ScioSense ENS160
-Arduino library for the ENS160 digital four channel MOX gas sensor with I2C interface from ScioSense
+- Arduino library for the ENS160 digital four channel MOX gas sensor with I2C interface from ScioSense
+- Link to GitHub library: https://github.com/adafruit/ENS160_driver

 ## Introduction
 This project is an Arduino *library*.
 It implements a driver with examples for the ENS160.